-Remark 3.7.
-It seems that in every case of interest $\beta = \theta$.
-We did not make it part of the definition to avoid breaking the symmetry between α and β .
-Note also that the case $\alpha > \lambda$ is of particular interest in Section 14.
+Remark 3.8.
+It seems that in every case of interest $\beta = \theta$ (this will always be the case in the next sections of this paper).
+We did not make it part of the definition to avoid breaking the symmetry between α and β (and hence make it possible to define the dual independence relation and the left version of a property, see Definitions 3.13 and 3.15).
+Note also that the case $\alpha = \theta = \infty$ is of particular interest in Section 14.